fbpx

 Throughout the decades the company was known by its customers for managing continued support and supply for all the product lines it had established into final product life cycles.
 The success of Weber Knapp’s over the years has centered on the ability to respond to a specific need and quickly adapt the manufacturing capabilities to meet product demand.
 As the unique opportunities centered on mechanical motion control grew, the company recognized that their proprietary innovations needed to be protected.
 Prior to 1986, Weber Knapp had been issued 55 U.S. patents.
 Since 1986 Weber Knapp has been issued 51 patents worldwide and three additional currently pending applications.

-The first known Weber Knapp U.S. patent was issued in 1918 (patent #1259075 Lip Support).
+The first known Weber Knapp U.S. patent was issued in 1918 (patent #1259075 Lid Support).
 Since that time the vast majority of the patents issued to the company have related to motion control and counterbalance products.
 Weber Knapp products are generally components in our customer’s end product.
 This has resulted in a number of patents being issued to our customers in which Weber Knapp is listed as joint inventors.
 Weber Knapp has been very proactive in protecting and leveraging our Intellectual Property.

 Beginning in the 1970s, the strategy was refocused to concentrate development in the counterbalance arena.
 That didn’t preclude the company from following its history of leveraging its manufacturing capabilities.
 Opportunities included the Ford Truck Latch (utilized on the exterior to hold large truck hood closed until the mid-1980s) and Aluminum Couplers designed into high-end glass furniture.